 From 2009 to 2010, I was the Patrick Henry Postdoctoral Fellow in the Department of History at Johns Hopkins University.
 In 2013-14, I was a Mellon Fellow in the Center for the Humanities at CUNY's Graduate Center, and I spent 2014-15 as a Mellon Postdoctoral Fellow in one of my favorite archival repositories, the New-York Historical Society.
-In fall 2016, I joined the faculty of the University of Delaware.
-I am a member of the Departments of History and Art History, and at work on my new research project on the American Revolution.
+In fall 2016, I join the faculty of the University of Delaware.
+There, I will be a member of the departments of History and Art History, and at work on my new research project on the American Revolution.

 My love of history, fittingly, has its roots in my own past.
 When I was a little girl, my grandmother told me tales of our eighteenth-century ancestors, of Moravian missionaries (women and men) and soldiers in the American Revolution.
 I loved wandering among their graves with her, wondering about the lives of people long dead and buried.
 As a teenager, I often went to World War II reunions with her and my grandfather, who was a pilot in the Pacific.
 I listened with rapt attention as the men reminisced.
 But at some point, there always came a time when “women and children” like me were asked to leave the room.
 The veterans were about to discuss POWs, and death marches, and bombs, and other things too terrible, in their protective view, for our ears.
 This part I found frustrating.
 I wanted to hear all the stories the men told behind closed doors.